benchristel/mdsite/docs-src/tutorials/hello-world.md

 You should now be able to visit [http://localhost:3000](http://localhost:3000) and see the homepage that `mdsite` built!
 It will have a link to your hello world page.

+## What Just Happened?

+By default, `mdsite` reads Markdown files from the `src` directory and generates HTML in a `docs` directory.

+In this tutorial, we created a single Markdown file `src/hello.md` with no mdsite-specific formatting. `mdsite` built us a small but complete website, including an index page with a link to our `hello` page.

+This demonstrates the power of `mdsite` to produce usable output with zero configuration.
+However, we've just scratched the surface of what `mdsite` can do.
+In future tutorials, we'll see how to theme our site with custom templates and CSS.
+We'll also learn how to add tables of contents and breadcrumbs like the ones on this page.